GCU-GenCyber/GenCyber-Camp-24/Backdoors & Breaches/readme.md

 	• Evilginx- man in the middle framework for phishing login credentials to bypass 2-factor authentication protection
 	• Gophish- run authorized phishing simulations

-Social engineering- trick a user into running malware
+Social Engineering- trick a user into running malware
 	• Phones, peoples trust

-External cloud access- access cloud resources then pivot
+External Cloud Access- access cloud resources then pivot
 	• Spraying toolkit- see password spray
 	• Trufflehog- open source secret scanning engine that helps resolve exposed secrets across your company’s entire tech stack
 	• Fireprox- see password spray

-Insider threat- an internal user exfiltrates information from your network
+Insider Threat- an internal user exfiltrates information from your network
 	• Lots of time

-Bring your own exploited device- attackers use these devices to compromise your organization
+Bring Your Own Exploited Device- attackers use these devices to compromise your organization
 	• Do not allow workers to bring their own computers and such

-Trusted relationship- third party who has access to your network is compromised then pivot to internal resources
+Trusted Relationship- third party who has access to your network is compromised then pivot to internal resources
 	• Only trust certain people

 Pivot and Escalate Cards